 Texts + / About

-Her cross-medium visual work is guided by the abstract painting language of visual intuiting that taps into a kind of nondual truth of our humanity and the trajectory of human history.
-She utilizes voice, body movements of herself and others, plants, animals, nature, and communications between them to make visible the authentic, rich and full expression/manifestation of the divine in all that is.
+On a perceptual level, Yoo follows a process of aligning the eyes and mind to synchronize with the rhythm of the heartbeat.
 She is passionate about utilizing art to facilitate mind-body-spirit connection, one to the One, and nature to Nature.
-Creating portal for emotional availability is the ultimate motivation and reason for her practice.
-Yoo is based in Brooklyn, NY practicing art, and facilitating art therapy sessions and holistic support groups as a board certified registered art therapist and a reiki master.
+Yoo is based in Brooklyn, NY practicing art, and facilitating art therapy sessions and holistic support groups as a board certified licensed art therapist and a reiki master.

 I am drawn to the aesthetics of the virtual and tangible — device screens vs physical manifestations.
 I enjoy reconceptualizing and embodying the in-between aesthetics of these two zones by making visible and amplifying the visual qualities of both modalities (i.e noise, blurriness, inverted color, enlarged pixelation articulated in ink).
 An aesthetic search for synchronicity and (inclusive) catharsis guides the image-making in which visceral textures become invitations to drop in deeper under the surface and something forgotten yet familiar can be recognized and reclaimed in the psyche of the viewers.

-I make meaning through the multi-layered process: Creating/capturing images, virtual transformations, reflective picture-taking (i.e. picture of an image on monitor, photograph of printed materials), reframe, output, and embodying in paper.
+I make meaning through the multi-layered process: Creating/capturing images, virtual transformations, reflective picture-taking (i.e. photograph of printed materials), reframe, output, and embodying in paper.
 This cyclical continuum allows time and space to crystallize the intangible (virtual and fleeting), for emotions to develop, and eyes to reflect, in relation to our aging bodies.
+While embracing the aesthetics of device technology, the cross-medium process channels abstract painting language of visual intuiting that taps into a kind of nondual truth of our humanity.

-Through attention and play, my work allows a ground for me to enter into many dimensions of being-ness in the self and others and the intersection of the two.
-I am drawn to spiritual modalities that activate and validate our energetic body and emotional body, and practice heart awakening, setting intentions, and co-creating reality by tuning into the cosmic current.
-Although not pertaining to one spiritual orientation or tradition, my work relates to the Vedic and Zen notion that in the core of our being, there is a self that does not change over time, which is the uniting life force of all there is.
-My life and work is an endless process of continuous coming home to *subjective nature of being that is shared by all beings.
+Through attention and play, many dimensions of being-ness in the self and others can be experienced.
+Although not pertaining to one spiritual orientation or tradition, my work relates to the theosophical notion that in the core of our being, there is a Self that does not change over time, which is the uniting life force of all that is.
+My life and work is an endless process of continuous coming home to the *subjective nature of being that is shared by all beings.